FREE SHIPPING ON MOST ORDERS OVER $199

 Low oil shutoff

-A feature which shuts off the engine if it runs low on oil, preventing damage or failure.
+A feature which shuts off the compressor motor if the pump runs low on oil, preventing damage or failure.

 Oil free compressor